winitzki/scall/tutorial/programming_dhall.md

 Dhall does not simplify `merge` expressions when they are applied to a symbolic variable (in these examples, the symbolic variables are `ga` and `x`).
 As soon as we substitute a specific value, say, `x = (G Bool).Left "abc"`, Dhall will be able to verify that the functor laws hold for `G`.

-Keeping such limitations in mind, we will try verifying typeclass laws as much as it can be done with Dhall's functionality.
+Keeping such limitations in mind, we will try verifying typeclass laws as much as it can be done with Dhall's currently available functionality.

 ### Contrafunctors (contravariant functors)

+Type constructors complementary to covariant ones are **contravariant functors**.
-The complementary kind of type constructors is contravariant functors: they cannot have a lawful `fmap` method.
+They cannot have a lawful `fmap` method;
-Instead, they have a `cmap` method with a type signature that flips one of the function arrows: `∀(a : Type) → ∀(b : Type) → (a → b) → F b → F a`.
+instead, they have a `cmap` method with a type signature that flips one of the function arrows: `∀(a : Type) → ∀(b : Type) → (a → b) → F b → F a`.

 We will call contravariant type constructors **contrafunctors** for short.

-The intuition behind contrafunctors is that they represent functions that _consume_ (zero or more) data items of any given type.
+The intuition behind contrafunctors is that they are data structures containing functions that _consume_ (zero or more) data items of any given type.
-The `cmap` method transforms data items (_before_ they are consumed) into data items of another type.
+The `cmap` method transforms data items into data items of another type _before_ they are consumed.

 A simple example of a contrafunctor is: